Manual NetBSD Installation with Disk Encryption

 # umount /mnt

-NetBSD uses the cryptographic device driver (CGD) to create and manage encrypted storage.
+NetBSD uses the cryptographic device driver (CGD) to create and manage encrypted devices.

 There are a few different encryption ciphers supported.
 I choose aes-xts